Welcome to the Metro Bistrot!

 Marie-Paule Marthe in the Metro with a photo of a famous French model and actress.

 Jay Livernois with a find of the day for seafood crêpes.

 Another cook and proprietor of the Metro is Jay Livernois who is of French Canadian descent.
 Jay was born in Southbridge and lives on the family farm with Marie-Paule on the top of Lebanon Hill (but in Woodstock) that his Livernois great-grandfather bought.

 He is the overall manager and is present most of the time in the front of the bistrot where he assembles and inspects each plate before it is served.
-Jay places an emphasis on fresh, local ingredients for the food in the bistrot and changes the menu weekly and sometimes daily according to what he can forage from local fields and gardens and to what is available at the markets.
-He shops at markets everyday, going from Morse's to Le grand lapin to Le grand ygrec and to Hartford's Restaurant Depot throughout the week.
+Jay places an emphasis on fresh, mostly local ingredients for the food in the bistrot and changes the menu weekly and sometimes daily according to what is available at the markets or what he can forage from local fields and gardens when it is not winter.
+He shops at markets everyday, going from Morse's to Le grand lapin or Le grand ygrec and to Hartford's Restaurant Depot or Adolphs throughout the week.
 If you live in the area, do not be surprised to see him rushing through a local store's aisle or parking lot.

 Finally, it is necessary to mention that the other partners in the Metro Bistrot are Jonathan and Lisa Krach of The Vienna Inn and Restaurant in Southbridge.
 Without their knowledge, vision, and work, the Metro would not have come to exist in Southbridge or have the success it is now experiencing.
 So, if you have never been to The Vienna, treat yourself to the best restaurant in Southbridge (especially if the Metro is filled or closed), and staying in their storybook inn would be even better.